arvados/arvados/doc/user/intro-keep.md

 `acbd18db4cc2f85cedef654fccc4a4d8+3`

+A locator may include additional "hints" to help the Keep store find a data block more quickly.
+For example, in the locator `acbd18db4cc2f85cedef654fccc4a4d8+3+K@{{ site.arvados_api_host }}` the hint "+K@{{ site.arvados_api_host }}" indicates that the data block is stored in the Keep instance called *{{ site.arvados_api_host }}*.
+The hints are not necessary for Keep to locate a data block -- only the MD5 hash is -- but they help improve performance.

 Keep distributes data blocks among the available disks.
 It also stores multiple copies of each block, so a single disk or node failure does not cause any data to become unreachable.